ActErase: A Training-Free Paradigm for Precise Concept Erasure via Activation Redirection: Method

 \subsection{Activation Patching}

-As formalized in Algorithm~\ref{alg:activation_patching}, our method contains two steps.
+Our method contains two steps.
 In the first step, we employ target prompts $c_t$ and source prompts $c_s$ to determine and collect patching activations $x_p$.
-In the second step, we use the generated patching activations to replace target activations with benign counterparts during a new diffusion process:
+In the second step, we use the generated patching activations to replace target activations with benign counterparts across all FFN layers $\mathcal{L}$ during a new diffusion process: